 Collier on Bankruptcy: 16th edition at KF1524 .C634.
 Chapters are arranged by code section or by rule.
 The library also has earlier sets, including the 15th edition Revised at KF1524 .C633.
 Collier on Bankruptcy is on Lexis, and some earlier editions are available in The Making of Modern Law (3rd through 13th editions) and in Hein Online's History of Bankruptcy database (1st through 12th editions).

 Bankruptcy Service, Lawyers Edition.
 Available online via Westlaw.
 Commentary and bankruptcy decisions by code section.

-Practitioner and Other handbooks, manuals, and treatises:
+Practitioner Resources and other handbooks, manuals, and treatises:

 American Bankruptcy Law Journal (National Conference of Bankruptcy Judges)

 Norton Annual Survey of Bankruptcy Law: Available online via Westlaw

 Commercial Law World (Commercial Law League of America)

 Westlaw: Law Reviews & Journals in Secondary Sources.

 Hein Online's Law Journal Library: Includes a Citation Navigator to find articles by citation.
 Hein Online's History of Bankruptcy includes scholarly articles on bankruptcy reform legislation and history